Logo

 • Run kubectl get pods and confirm the command succeeds (no output).

 4. Configure Helm: The terraform command will have output a values.yaml file in the onprem-kit directory, which contains values for Helm.
 Edit this file and set any other necessary values.
-Refer to values.yaml inside the Helm chart (tpuf/values.yaml) for a list of possible values and their default values.
-Of particular note:
+Refer to values.schema.json for a description of valid configurations.

 • tpuf_config configuration values suggested by turbopuffer for your onprem deployment.
 You can find information about these settings and more in our onprem configuration documentation.

-5. Deploy turbopuffer: cd to the top of the onprem-kit directory.
-Run helm install turbopuffer tpuf --values=values.yaml --values=metrics-keys.yaml -n default to deploy turbopuffer to your cluster.
+6. Deploy turbopuffer: cd to the top of the onprem-kit directory.
+Run helm install turbopuffer tpuf --values=values.yaml --values=values.secret.yaml --values=metrics-keys.yaml -n default to deploy turbopuffer to your cluster.

 • Enable pulling your image from our registries.